7 Tips to Reduce Swollen Gums Quickly at Home (Complete Guide)

 Reduce Swollen Gums Quickly at Home: 7 Tips

-But it’s not just about brushing—it's about using the correct technique.
-If your gums are swollen, start gently.
-Brush both your teeth and gums to remove any trapped food or particles that may be causing the inflammation.
+You need to clean both your teeth and along the gum line to remove any trapped food or particles that may be causing inflammation.

 2. Consider an Electric Toothbrush